DEI Coalition

 Rachel Dortin

-Rachel holds a PhD from Wayne State in English with a special concentration is community-based participatory research methodologies, and an MA from the University of Findlay in Rhetoric and Writing with a focus on environmental justice communications.
+Rachel holds a PhD in English from Wayne State University, with a concentration in community-based participatory research methodologies, and an MA in Rhetoric and Writing from the University of Findlay, with a focus on environmental justice communications.
+She is also a member of the Association for Energy Service Professionals (AESP) Community, Access, Representation, and Empowerment (CARE) Council.

 Kirstin Pulles